19-year sentence for man who killed his wife in front of Uber driver, told police he’d had a ‘bad night’

 - Ringleader of sex-buyer group, 'League of Extraordinary Gentlemen,' gets more than 3 years in prison

-The driver later told police the couple argued as he drove and recalled part of the fight was about Cameron Espitia’s mother.
+The driver later told police the couple argued as he drove and recalled that part of the fight was about Cameron Espitia’s mother.
 Espitia told the driver to drop him off on Aurora Avenue, but his wife told the driver to ignore Espitia and continue driving, say the charges.

 The driver said he heard a “boom” and initially thought he’d hit something or blown a tire.
 He then saw Jennifer Morrison Espitia’s head drop down, and he realized she’d been shot.